What Is ORP in Hydrogen Water?

 | ORP | mV | Oxidation-reduction potential of the water. | Does not directly prove dissolved hydrogen concentration. |

-| Dissolved hydrogen | PPB or PPM | Estimated concentration of molecular hydrogen dissolved in water. | Does not prove a medical outcome by itself. |
+| Dissolved hydrogen | PPB or PPM | Estimated concentration of molecular hydrogen dissolved in water. | Does not prove a medical or health outcome by itself. |

 | pH | pH scale | Acidity or alkalinity. | Does not tell you hydrogen concentration by itself. |